How to Encrypt an Email in Outlook: The Complete Security Guide

 Part A: Installing Your Digital Certificate (Digital ID)

-Open Outlook and go to File > Options.
+1. Open Outlook and head over to File > Options.

-Under Certificates and Algorithms, click Choose and select the S/MIME certificate you installed on your computer.
+5. Under Certificates and Algorithms, hit Choose to select the S/MIME certificate you already saved to your computer.

 Part B: Sending the Encrypted Message

-Encrypt with S/MIME: Click the Encrypt button (if configured for S/MIME) or click the small arrow in the bottom right of the "More Options" group to open the Properties dialog.
+3. Turn it On: Click the Encrypt button, or click the tiny arrow in the corner of the "More Options" section to open the Properties window.

-Security Settings: Click Security Settings and verify that the checkbox for "Encrypt message contents and attachments" is selected.
+4. Security Check: Hit Security Settings and make sure the box for "Encrypt message contents and attachments" is checked.

-Crucial Prerequisite: To send an S/MIME encrypted email, you must have the recipient's public key.
-This is usually exchanged automatically when they send you a digitally signed email.
+Crucial catch here: You can't send an S/MIME email to someone unless you already have their public key.
+Usually, you get this when they send you a digitally signed email first.

 How to Encrypt an Email in Outlook for Mac

-If you have Microsoft 365 OME: Click the Encrypt icon (padlock) and choose Encrypt-Only or Do Not Forward.
+• Using Microsoft 365 OME?
+Click the Encrypt icon and choose either Encrypt-Only or Do Not Forward.

-If you are using S/MIME: Click the Security tab, then select Encrypt Message.
+• Using S/MIME?
+Click the Security tab, then pick Encrypt Message.

 How to Encrypt an Email in Outlook on the Web (OWA)